EXCLUSIVE-Twinkies maker Hostess Brands shelves sale for IPO-sources

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-July 7 Hostess Brands LLC, the U.S. bakery company whose snack cake brands include Twinkies and Ding Dongs, has pulled itself from the auction block because it believes it can command a higher valuation in an initial public offering (IPO), according to people familiar with the matter.
+July 7 Hostess Brands LLC, the U.S. bakery company whose snack cake brands include Twinkies and Ding Dongs, has pulled itself from the auction block and will instead pursue an initial public offering (IPO), according to people familiar with the matter.

 The move underscores the growth prospects of Hostess as well as its quick turnaround.
 In 2013 the Kansas City, Missouri-based company was picked up from bankruptcy by private equity firm Apollo Global Management LLC and consumer industry investor C. Dean Metropoulos for $410 million.